lucabnt/lbwebsite/content/blog/determinants_of_download_on_mobile_app_stores.md

 ---
 ## Premise

 This blog post contains the full text of my Master Thesis, written at the Eberhard Karls University of Tübingen and at the University of Pavia and submitted for the first time during February 2023.
-The full document version of this thesis is available [here](https://drive.google.com/file/d/1z8d_q9Y_6V74mm1IoVZw45QzZOqSjLpV/view).
+The full document version of this thesis is available [here](https://drive.google.com/file/d/1z8d_q9Y_6V74mm1IoVZw45QzZOqSjLpV/view "Determinants of Download on Mobile App Stores - An Empirical Analysis"), while a summary presentation can be found [here](https://drive.google.com/file/d/1KuOzfNU64c2lQpMmB-QOmaaWr3mxPHhQ/view?usp=sharing "Presentation").

 ## Abstract